jigish/slate/README.md

         bind 1:ctrl hint QWERTYUIOP

     Will bind the keystroke ctrl-1 to show Window Hints using the letters `Q`, `W`, `E`, `R`, `T`, `Y`, `U`, `I`, `O`, and `P`.
 This will show an overlay in the top-left corner of every window on screen containing one of those letters.
 While the overlays are showing, if one of those letters is pressed, the corresponding window will be focused.
 If there are more than 10 windows, some windows will not get hints.
+Pressing ESC will dismiss the hints.

     **Note:** There are *tons* of config options to tweak this.